shotgunsoftware/developer.shotgunsoftware.com/docs/ja/trusted-solutions/tier1/setup/migration.md

 ## Test migration

-Ask the Shotgun team to start the migration process in support ticket/slack.
+Ask the ShotGrid team to start the migration process in support ticket/slack.

-  * Shotgun will clone your production site database to your migration test site.
+  * ShotGrid will clone your production site database to your migration test site.
-  * You will do a first sync of the media from Shotgun's S3 bucket to your bucket.
-Shotgun will provide the exact instructions.
+  * You will do a first sync of the media from ShotGrid's S3 bucket to your bucket.
+ShotGrid will provide the exact instructions.
   * You can now test your site to be sure your existing media is available.

 ## Final migration

 The second test is to definitly migrate your site to use your own S3 bucket.

-  * You will do a second sync of the media from Shotgun's S3 bucket to your bucket.
+  * You will do a second sync of the media from ShotGrid's S3 bucket to your bucket.
-  * Shotgun will reconfigure your hosted site with media isolation.
+  * ShotGrid will reconfigure your hosted site with media isolation.
 Some media will be missing until the final media sync is completed.
   * You will do a final media sync.